vadpert/awesome-ai/README.md

 - Short letter to my 11-year-old-self - [https://scottaaronson.blog/](https://scottaaronson.blog/?p=6919)
 - Tinker Story by Richard Ngo / Asimov Press - https://www.asimov.press/p/tinker

-## Cognitive-Architecture
--  Cognitive Architectures for Language Agents - https://arxiv.org/pdf/2309.02427
-- Characterizing Technical Debt and Antipatterns in AI-Based Systems: A Systematic Mapping Study - https://arxiv.org/pdf/2103.09783

-- Cognitive Architecture
-- structured action space
-- language-based general intelligence
-- control flows
-- grounding to existing knowledge or external observations
-- cognitive language agents
-- (memory, action, and decision-making),
-   - information storage (divided into working and long-term memories)
-   - their action space (divided into internal and external actions)
-   - decision-making procedure (which is structured as an interactive loop with planning and execution)
-   - information retrieval: rule-based, sparse, or dense retrieval
--  Generative Agents
-   - (Park et al., 2023) are language agents grounded to a sandbox game affording interaction with the environment and other agents.
-Its action space also has all four kinds of actions: grounding, reasoning, retrieval, and learning.
-Each agent has a long-term episodic memory that stores events in a list.
-These agents use retrieval and reasoning to generate reflections on their episodic memory (e.g., “I like to ski now.”) which are then written to long-term semantic memory.
-During decision-making, it retrieves relevant reflections from semantic memory, then reasons to make a high-level plan of the day.
-While executing the plan, the agent receives a stream of grounding observations; it can reason over these to maintain or adjust the plan.
-   - recon learn episodic and long term memory how to solve specific accounts
-- Standard Interaction
-   - agents should be structured and modular
-   -  Memory, Action, Agent
-   - maintaining a single company-wide “language agent library” would reduce technical debt (Sculley et al., 2014; Lwakatare et al., 2020) by facilitating testing and component re-use across individual agent deployments.
-   -  adaptively allocate computation (Russek et al., 2022; Lieder and Griffiths, 2020; Callaway et al., 2022; Gershman et al., 2015).
-- neuro symbolic AI
-   - facts: neuro / dat approximation (facts) - knowledge representation, logical reasoning, rule based inference
-   - symbolic (recursive logic) - creativity, generative, statistical predictions, natural interactions
-- Inductive reasoning
-- first-order logic (FOL) vs propositional logic

 -----------------------------
 ## Generative-AI